 CHP investigates additional confirmed case of COVID-19 and follows up on cluster in Luk Chuen House

-The newly reported case announced today involve a 25-year-old woman who had a travel history during the incubation period.
+The newly reported case announced today involves a 34-year-old woman who had a travel history during the incubation period.
 The CHP's epidemiological investigations and relevant contact tracing on the confirmed case are ongoing.
 For case details and contact tracing information, please see the Annex.

 The CHP again urged members of the public to maintain an appropriate social distance with other people as far as possible in their daily lives to minimise the risk of infection.
 In particular, they should go out less and avoid social activities such as meal gatherings or other gatherings to reduce the chance of contacting infected persons who may not present any symptoms, and minimise the risk of outbreak clusters emerging in the community.

 A spokesman for the CHP said, "Given that the situation of COVID-19 infection remains severe and that there is a continuous increase in the number of cases reported around the world, members of the public are strongly urged to avoid all non-essential travel outside Hong Kong.